Divorce And The Division Of Trusts

 Spouses who created a revocable living trust before their divorce often add several types of marital property to the trust, such as homes and other properties, bank accounts, and investments.
 Ultimately, the court will evaluate the trust assets in the same way as all other assets, classifying each as either marital or separate property.
 Most assets acquired during the marriage will be considered marital property when dividing a trust, except for assets acquired by one of the spouses through inheritance, gift, or bequest.
 Any separate assets will not go through the equitable division process.

 Trusts that include both marital and separate properties are often more complicated to distribute.
 With these commingled trusts, the owner of the separate property will have the burden of proving that the assets are nonmarital property.
 If the court cannot discern the difference, the contents of the entire trust may be considered marital property.
-A revocable trust established by a third party (such as a parent or grandparent) will be awarded to the third party-settlor of that trust, rather than the divorcing spouse.
+A revocable trust established by a third party (such as a parent or grandparent) will be awarded to the third settlor of that trust, rather than the divorcing spouse.
 This type of trust will not be considered marital property.

 Irrevocable Trust